simplesquid/nova-enum-field/README.md

 }
 ```

+### Filters

-If you would like to use the provided Nova filter, you can include it as such:
+If you would like to use the provided Nova Select filter, you can include it as such:

 ```php
 namespace App\Nova;